 Monday, October 8, 2018 | 6:30 am – 7:45 am

 New this year, a special breakfast exclusively for Fellows-in-Training will be offered on Monday, October 8th during the Annual Scientific Meeting.
-The topic of the session will be "Physician Burnout and Work-Life Balance."
+The topic of the session will be "Avoiding Burnout: Creating Work-Life Balance in Training and Early in Practice”.
+This breakfast session will provide trainees with information on how to recognize and prevent burnout, and ways to help achieve work-life balance early in your career.
+The session will end with a panel discussion and a question and answer session.

 This breakfast is available to all trainees in gastroenterology and hepatology, and has a fee of $35.
 To register, please visit the ACG 2018 registration page.